Harrisson-/ordinatum/README.md

 #### why copy instead of move ?
 to keep the control of my pictures, if the folders or the sorting isn't correct with what I expected, i just need to delete all the created folder and update the script.

+#### What next?
+- handling .HEIC file extension
+- add a progress bar during script execution
+- any idea is welcome